Anzumana/Open-Aquarium/README.md

 	$ git checkout master

 to switch back to the main branch
-(results in having access to the master file)
+(results in having access to the files of the master branche)